Therapist: ‘I’d like you to imagine your worry is a tree’

 That day my anxiety went orbital.
 I genuinely thought I was losing my mind.
 The drugs made me so ill that I lost half a stone in two weeks.
 I chose to come off the medication and CBT became my only hope.

-CBT has been helpful because it’s all about changing your thoughts.
+CBT has been helpful because it’s about changing your thoughts.
+Or trying to.
 Medication is great (when it works) but it only deals with the symptoms, not the cause.
-CBT has given me some useful distraction techniques aside the old worry tree.
+CBT has given me some useful distraction techniques aside the old ‘worry tree.’

 Two weeks ago I noticed the good days were starting to outnumber the bad and I was controlling the panic more.
 I wasn’t waking up with my heart going nuts every day and dared to think that I’d got this thing beaten.